It may be the most pervasive question of retirement planning: When should I begin taking Social Security?

-"Social Security is like longevity insurance," says Brent Neiser, a certified financial planner and director of the National Endowment for Financial Education.
+"Social Security is like longevity insurance," says Brent Neiser, a certified financial planner and senior director at the National Endowment for Financial Education.
 "It's a stream of payments that will not stop throughout your life, so delaying your benefits to keep those payments as large as possible forms a helpful base to your retirement plan."

-In fact, he notes, those who undersaved for retirement should use whatever means possible to postpone their Social Security benefits until after their retirement age to help boost future income.
+In fact, he notes, those who undersaved for retirement should use whatever means possible to postpone their Social Security benefits until after their full retirement age to help boost future income.

 If your full retirement age is 66, for example, you'll receive 108 percent of your monthly benefit by delaying Social Security until age 67.